motiv-labs/janus/docs/mongodb/adding-your-api.md

-# Getting Started - MongoDB
+# Adding your API - File System

 By choosing Mongo DB everything that we want configure on the gateway we can do it through a REST API, since all endpoints are protected, we need to login first.